-Post-training data for the frontier agentic systems and world models
+Post-training data for frontier models and agentic systems

 Before an autonomous agent can use heavy machinery or build a city on Mars, it must first be able to operate a computer.
 The Graphical User Interface is the ideal training ground for spatial reasoning: a strictly governed, 2D micro-world with clear rules of visual hierarchy, whitespace, and focal progression.

 Today’s computer-use agents are fragile.
-The latest generation has moved beyond reading raw HTML or relying on static pixel coordinates.
-They now use vision to look at screenshots the way a human looks at a screen.
+The frontier has shifted from parsing raw code to processing pure vision, training agents to look at screenshots the way a human looks at a screen.
 And they still fail.

 They fail because they cannot understand the hierarchy.
-They can perceive every pixel on a page, but they cannot reason about which elements matter and why.
-They mistake a secondary link for a primary action because they lack a spatial prior for digital environments.
+They perceive every pixel on a page, but they cannot reason about which elements matter and why.
+Without a spatial prior, a critical workflow and a decorative shadow carry the exact same cognitive weight.
+They mistake proximity for purpose.
+They perceive the interface, but they are blind to the intent.

 Human beings do not read software by scanning pixels.
 We navigate by intuition.
 When you open a new application, your eye is immediately drawn to the primary action because you subconsciously understand the Grammar of Attention: the visual rules that prioritize information on a screen.